juliengouban/Arduino_Uno/README.md

 Thanks to its features, such as timers, UARTs and communication interfaces, the ATmega328P is a good choice of microcontroller.

 To program the Atmega328P, we connected it to a micro-USB and an Atmega 16U2 microcontroller.
 This allows our board to be programmed directly from Arduino ide via usb.
-We've added a power LED for the Atmega328P to indicate when the microcontroller is powered up.
+I have added a power LED for the Atmega328P to indicate when the microcontroller is powered up.
 There's a power connector containing +5V and +3.3V for powering external components.
-We've added a push-button on the reset so that you can manually restart the program on the Atmega328P in the event of a problem.
+I have added a push-button on the reset so that you can manually restart the program on the Atmega328P in the event of a problem.
-We've connected a pushbutton to our board.
+I have connected a pushbutton to our board.
 This is connected to a GPIO in order to retrieve its value.
-We've added a pull-down resistor to ensure that the low state is maintained when the button is not pressed.
+I have added a pull-down resistor to ensure that the low state is maintained when the button is not pressed.
-We've added a LED that can be controlled from the board.The clock module, or RTC, allows you to keep the exact time in your project even when it's powered down.
+I have added a LED that can be controlled from the board.The clock module, or RTC, allows you to keep the exact time in your project even when it's powered down.
 The one used in our DS1388 project.
 The 7-segment display is connected to a decoder which acts as a link between the Atmega 328P and the display.
 With this display, numbers from 0 to 9 can be displayed.
 It's a common-cathode display, so it's connected to ground.

-We've added an accelerometer to our I2C board.
+I have added an accelerometer to our I2C board.
 This is used to indicate when the part is in motion and what its movement is.
 The accelerometer operates on three axes X, Y and Z.
-We've added a connector for the i2C to connect external components to the board and make it more scalable.
+I have added a connector for the i2C to connect external components to the board and make it more scalable.
 A Mosfet transistor enables our board to drive a component with a very high voltage (220V, for example).
 It is used in conjunction with an external power supply to power the high-voltage component.
 It can drive up to two components at the same time.
 The bipolar transistor is used to control an external component with current.
 It is used with an external current source.
 It's an NPN transistor that can control just one component.
-We've added an ethernet port so that our board can communicate via Modbus TCP/IP.
+I have added an ethernet port so that our board can communicate via Modbus TCP/IP.
 The ethernet port is connected via an SPI link.

 ![alt text 1](atmega328P_picture/1.png)